Global existence and blow-up of solutions to the double nonlinear porous medium equation: Introduction

-for blow-up solutions to $p$-Laplace parabolic equation that can be recovered from \eqref{main_eqn_p>2} for $m=1$.
-Their proof of blow-up phenomena is based on the concavity method, which was introduced in the abstract form by Levine \cite{Levine}, and developed in the following works \cite{LP1} and \cite{PhP-06}.
-This work \cite{Chung-Choi} motivated to extend this new condition on $f(u)$ to the porous medium equation and also establish the global existence and blow-up of the positive solutions to problem \eqref{main_eqn_p>2} by the potential wells method.
+which is applicable for blow-up solutions to $p$-Laplace parabolic equation that can be derived from \eqref{main_eqn_p>2} for $m=1$.
+Their proof of blow-up phenomena is based on the concavity method, initially presented in abstract form by Levine \cite{Levine} and further developed in subsequent works \cite{LP1} and \cite{PhP-06}.
+It is important to note that the condition \eqref{cond-1} for $p=2$ on the nonlinearity $f(u)$ includes the following cases:

+where $0<\beta \leq \epsilon\lambda_1 /2$, $\sigma>0$ and $F(u)=\int_0^u f(s)ds$.
+Philippin and Proytcheva \cite{PhP-06} use condition \eqref{eq-1.4} to demonstrate the blow-up solutions for the semilinear heat equation, which is a particular instance of the abstract condition by Levine and Payne \cite{LP1}.
+Subsequently, Bandle and Brunner \cite{Band-Brun} relaxed this condition by \eqref{eq-1.5}.